 A Little More About Me

 Long story short, after falling off the wagon for several years, getting pregnant with my son, and gaining about 75 lbs., I became very depressed and hopeless.
-A series of events, which is a whole other story, led me to pick up the weights again.
-Since then, I’ve had many ups and downs as far as my relationship with fitness.
-I’ve experienced many victories through training and maintaining a healthy lifestyle, such as healing from postpartum depression, staying super fit through my 2nd pregnancy, competing in many figure competitions, and building a successful fitness business.
+A series of events—which is a whole other story—led me to pick up the weights again.
+Since then, I’ve had many ups and downs in my fitness journey.
+I’ve celebrated victories through training and maintaining a healthy lifestyle: healing from postpartum depression, staying super fit through my second pregnancy, competing in numerous figure competitions, and building a successful fitness business.

-But there were also many obstacles and a lot of downtime from fitness—when I got injured, dealt with body image issues, and suffered with anxiety and panic attacks.
-I also experienced complete burnout at one point and had to close my business for a while.
-There were times I couldn’t step foot inside a gym to train without having a panic attack; hence, time off was absolutely necessary.
-Anyway, I know that staying fit and healthy doesn’t come in a perfectly packaged box!
-It can be messy and look like it is wrapped in ugly newspaper, but it is so worth pursuing even if you fall off the wagon and bruise your butt over and over.
+But there were also plenty of obstacles and periods of downtime—when I got injured, struggled with body image issues, and suffered from anxiety and panic attacks.
+I even experienced complete burnout and had to close my business temporarily.
+There were times I couldn’t step foot inside a gym without having a panic attack; time off was absolutely necessary.

 Blessings,